Master's specialisation of Environment and Society StudiesEnvironmental Justice and Governance

 What will you learn

-- The goal of this specialisation is to familiarise students with the most current scholarly insights, concepts, and debates in the field of environmental justice, with a specific focus on issues of governance.
+- This specialisation familiarises students with the latest scholarly insights, key concepts, and debates in environmental justice, with a strong emphasis on governance.

-- You will analyse root causes of environmental injustices based on historical relationships of power, such as colonialism and imperialism, but also based on decisions made on contemporary challenges, such as the energy transition and climate change.
+- You will analyse the root causes of environmental injustices, including historical power dynamics like colonialism and imperialism, as well as contemporary challenges such as the energy transition and climate change.

-- You will reflect upon how governance institutions can possibly harm both people and nonhuman natures, and how governance can reduce injustices.
+- You will critically explore how governance institutions can both harm people and (nonhuman) nature, and how they can be reformed to reduce these injustices.

 Future career opportunities